Related pages

 If you already have your website development environment set up and are looking just to create a new website within this environment - or to copy an existing website into Dreamweaver, look at our Website Creation guide.
 If you're starting out with a Windows client and a Windows server, read on.

-We have a team of three working on our websites.
-As two of the three are job-sharing a part-time position, it was frequently the case that someone would work on it without being able to consult the others, and when changes had been made it was often impossible to know why or by whom.
+We have a small team working on our websites.
+As two of them are job-sharing a part-time position, it was frequently the case that someone would work on a page without being able to consult the others, and when changes had been made it was often impossible to know why or by whom.

 In the end it turned out to be one of those things that are easy when you know how, it was finding out how that ended up taking weeks and sending us down several blind alleys.
 Here's how it should have been done:

-Now, we finally have a setup where each of us can start a Dreamweaver session by fetching the latest version of the web site from the repository and checking in anything that has been worked on when finished, and all changes are accompanied by a commit message saying what was done, when, why and by whom (with the user name tied to our Windows user logins), with easy rollback if needed.
+Now, we finally have it set up so that each of us can start a Dreamweaver session by fetching the latest version of the web site from the repository and checking in anything that has been worked on when finished, and all changes are accompanied by a commit message saying what was done, when, why and by whom (with the user name tied to our Windows user logins), with easy rollback if needed.

 [Ed: I have a long memory of shepherding files through configuration control.
 It stretches back through Microsoft's Sourcesafe and beyond to the Code Management System (CMS) which used to run on DEC VAX machines.
-And to me the integration between Dreamweaver and Subversion seems fundamentally flawed.
+And to me the integration between DW and SVN seems fundamentally flawed.
 There's more detail of my concerns here.]

 First Overview | Server setup | Client setup | Dreamweaver setup